miniJen and RISC-V

 Most of the time when I use Armbian, I just plug in an Ethernet cable, and I’m good to go, as the board uses DHCP by default.

-I just have to search for a new machine appearing on the router webpage, and issue an ssh command to connect to it.
+I just have to search for a new machine appearing on the router webpage, and issue an ssh

 This time, I was kind of stuck.